laravel/docs/eloquent-resources.md

 <a name="generating-resources"></a>
 ## Generating Resources

 To generate a resource class, you may use the `make:resource` Artisan command.
 By default, resources will be placed in the `app/Http/Resources` directory of your application.
-Resources extend the `Illuminate\Http\Resources\Json\Resource` class:
+Resources extend the `Illuminate\Http\Resources\Json\JsonResource` class:

     php artisan make:resource UserResource